htbrandao/cvv-volunteer-sidekick/README.md

 This work aims to cerate an artificial intelligence solution to aid those volunteers during calls and increase their success rate on suicide prevention.
 ___

-For development and easier access reasons, the entirety of this work will be written in Brazilian Portuguese (PT-BR).
+For development and access reasons, some of this work will be written in Brazilian Portuguese (PT-BR).
 ___

 [Learn more](https://www.cvv.org.br/conheca-mais/) about CVV.